Senate Democrats urge changes for student loan borrowers in bankruptcy

 The Education Department did not immediately respond to requests for comment.

 Discharging education debt through bankruptcy is difficult.
-People must bring a separate lawsuit, known as an adversary proceeding, and convince the court the debt would impose an “undue hardship” and fend off the lender from thwarting their effort.
+People must bring a separate lawsuit, known as an adversary proceeding, and convince the court that the debt would impose an “undue hardship” and fend off the lender from thwarting their effort.

 The Education Department, as the creditor for $1.6 trillion in federal student loans, has the right to contest a bankruptcy discharge to maintain the fiscal integrity of the lending program.
-Congressional Democrats and advocacy groups, however, say that given the hurdles borrowers must clear for the court to even approve their claim, there is no need for the federal agency to add another hurdle.
+Congressional Democrats and advocacy groups, however, say that, given the hurdles borrowers must clear for the court to even approve their claim, there is no need for the federal agency to add another hurdle.

 Biden administration promised bankruptcy reforms.
 So why is it still fighting student loan borrowers in court?